165-Softtech-Patika-Java-Spring/case2-cbarkinozer/README.md

 ## Remaining errors:
 AddAddress 42 'One To Many' attribute target should be Entity.
 AddAddress 45 'One To Many' attribute value type should not be 'CntCountry'.
 CntCountryDao 12 Cannot resolve symbol CNT_COUNTRY.
-CtyCityDao 14 Cannot resolve symbol 'CTY_CITY' .